ShalmonAnandas/Emotions-and-TechTips/_posts/2021-07-26-loki-distro-hopping-existential-dredd.md

 ---
 layout: post
+title: Loki, Distro-hopping and The existential dredd of having nothing to do
+subtitle:
+categories: Blogpost
+author: "Shalmon Anandas"
+tags: [Blogpost, Loki, Linux, Emotions]
 ---

 I don't know what to talk about after just one week of starting this blog lmao.
 Hence, the late blog-post.
 Yay!